Illinois Hunting License

 How Do I Get My State Hunting License?

-Depending on your age, you may be required to have the Hunter Education Certificate in order to legally buy a license or permit to hunt.
+Anyone born on or after Jan.
+1, 1980, is required to have the Hunter Education Certificate in order to legally buy a license or permit to hunt.

 - Complete the Illinois hunter education certification requirements.